gharaibehtasnim/gharaibehtasnim/README.md

 🎓 I'm Tasnim Gharaibeh, a Full Stack Web Developer
 👨‍💻 I am really enthusiastic about learning new technologies & more programming languages.
-📝I finished quite recently two Full Apps from zero (Backend & Frontend ) one of them was for Hospital and and the other was
+📝I finished quite recently two Full Apps from zero (Backend & Frontend ) one of them was for
+ :hospital: Hospital and and the other was
 🛒 e-commerce app
 👩‍🏫 Love teaching and sharing knowledge
 - 🧠 I'm currently learning fullstack development